 Viktor Yushchenko’s crushing defeat was not unexpected after period of legislative deadlock, lagging reforms and economic doldrums.
 But it represents an end to the Orange Revolution which began in the last presidential election in 2004 when he was poisoned with dioxin.
-Both Yanukovich and Tymoshenko have signaled a return to pro-Russian politics.
-Both run-off candidates have also said they will abandon efforts for Ukraine to join NATO.
+Yanukovich and Tymoshenko have signaled a return to pro-Russian politics.
+Both run-off candidates have said they will abandon efforts to join NATO.

-Russia remains the truculent big brother to which any winner will need to answer to.
-They curbed natural-gas deliveries to Ukraine three times in the last five years, withheld a new ambassador to Kiev and accused Yushchenko of supplying arms to Georgia during the war with Russia in August 2008.
+Russia remains the truculent big brother.
+They curbed natural gas deliveries to Ukraine three times in the last five years, withheld a new ambassador to Kiev and accused Yushchenko of supplying arms to Georgia during its war with Russia in August 2008.
 Fyodor Lukyanov, editor of Russia in Global Affairs magazine, called the first round result a “win-win situation” for his country.
 “Whoever becomes the next president will be much less ideological and more businesslike,” he claimed.

-But despite Tymoshenko’s rhetoric, Viktor Yanukovich remains the favourite to become the next president.
-He is a two time prime minister taking the role first from 2002-2004.
-This was the springboard to the presidential campaign of 2004 in which he was backed by Russia and early results gave him a victory.
-His win was then thrown out by the courts after street protests and he was condemned for fraud and abuse of power.
-But Yanukovich wasn’t finished as a political force.
-He bounced back two years later to regain the Prime Ministership in 2006 and is now is benefiting from disappointment with Yushchenko’s failure to stop bickering with his supposed allies including Tymoshenko.
+Despite Tymoshenko’s rhetoric, Viktor Yanukovich remains the favourite to become the next president.
+He is a two time prime minister, initially from 2002-2004.
+This was the springboard to the presidential campaign of 2004 backed by Russia and early results gave him a victory.
+His win was thrown out by the courts after street protests and he was condemned for fraud and abuse of power.
+Yanukovich bounced back two years later to regain the Prime Ministership and is now is benefiting from disappointment with Yushchenko’s failure to stop bickering with his supposed allies including Tymoshenko.

 The runoff election will be tight and the role of third placed Sergei Tigipko will be vital.
 As well as being an economic minister, Tigipko was a central banker and a former adviser to both Yanukovych and Tymoshenko.
-Though officially staying neutral for now, he has in the past expressed interest in working as prime minister under either.
+Though officially staying neutral, he has expressed interest in working as prime minister under either.
 He will probably be able to name his price to guarantee either candidate victory.